 Although The Killing of Bere Baudin is a work of fiction, the notion that the United States or other democracies could embrace autocratic forms of rule is no longer in the exclusive realm of science fiction, Demers said.
-Freedom House — a nonpartisan, nonprofit organization — has documented a 7 percent decline in democratic processes from January 2017 to January 2021, when Trump occupied the White House.
+Freedom House — a nonpartisan, nonprofit organization — has documented a 7 percent decline in democratic processes from January 2017 to January 2021.
 More than two dozen countries around the world now have stronger protection for democratic processes and freedom than the United States.

 “This book is not a prediction of what will come,” Demers writes in a note in the front of his novel, “but a warning of what could happen if Americans fail to defend democratic processes, civil liberties and due process.”

 The Killing of Bere Baudin is the first book in the Luminar Papers series and is loosely based on the 1971 Pentagon Papers case, in which the Supreme Court prohibited the Nixon Administration from censoring publication of a secret history of U.S. involvement in Vietnam and southeast Asia.